 Small Business COVID-19 adaptation Grant Program.
 This program is to support small businesses who are subject to closure or highly affected by the corona virus.
 To find out if you are eligible or for more information this link is to the frequently asked questions.
 These grants are a first in first served basis.
-So if you want to apply, you will need to do so very soon.
-There is still almost half the money allocated still available at the time of writing.
+There is still money allocated available at the time of writing.

 Queensland’s Road-map to easing restrictions can be found here.
 Included here is information specific to nail salons and beauty therapists as well as for cafes and restaurants.
 This is updated regularly as circumstances change.
 It is worth checking in on a regular basis to make sure you are up to date.

-Safe Work Australia have some great resources available for businesses to use in relation to COVID-19 This includes items to print out and display as well as information about how to maintain a safe and healthy work place.
+Safe Work Australia Has industry specific information relating to health and safety, safe working practices and the like.
+They also have some great resources available for businesses to use in relation to COVID-19 This includes items to print out and display as well as information about how to maintain a safe and healthy work place.

 The Australian Government – the Treasury This page contains all the information specifically from the federal government stimulus packages.
 There is a page for households, one for businesses and one about supporting the flow of credit.
 From this page there is also a link to the Corona virus Business Liaison Unit.

 Chamber of Commerce and Industry Queensland (CCIQ).
 This website is a great go to for all Businesses looking for information.
 CCIQ have a hotline where you can get one on one assistance – ph 1300 731 988.
-This is available whether you are a member or not.
-CCIQ are also offering free webinars that are full of great information.
+CCIQ also offer webinars and events that are full of great information.
 If you are interested in one, head to the web page to see what is coming up.
 Then simply register and log in when it is time.